-UPDATES!
-How do I make a timely and complete Section 83(b) election?
+Why, when, and how would I make a Section 83(b) election?

 You also pay taxes at the time of your Section 83(b) election.
 Before you make the election, it's important to understand both the risks and the situations when it might be beneficial.
 Your company will have some type of procedure for collecting the withholding taxes.
 The income you recognize at grant, and the withholding, should appear on your IRS Form W-2.